 Your toddler has a harsh cough that gets worse in the evening.
 Now she’s woken up gasping for air.
 Chances are she has croup.
 This is an infection of the voice box (larynx) and windpipe (trachea).
 Croup causes the airways to swell, making it hard to breathe.
 It also causes a cough that can sound something like a seal barking.

-Croup mainly affects children between 3 months and 5 years of age, especially children younger than 2 years.
+Croup mainly affects children between 6 months and 3 years of age, especially children younger than 2 years.
+But it can occur up to age 6.
 Older children have larger airways, so swelling isn’t as likely to affect their breathing.
-Croup often follows a cold and is most common between October and March.
+Croup often follows a cold.
+It is usually caused by a virus and is most common between October and March.

-Call your pediatrician right away if you suspect croup.
+Mild croup can usually be treated at home with the home care methods listed below.
+Call your health care provider right away if you suspect croup.
+Take your child to the ER if he or she has moderate to severe croup.
 And seek emergency care if you’re worried, or if your child:

-Makes a whistling sound (stridor) with each breath.
+Makes a whistling sound (stridor) that becomes louder with each breath.

-Has a blue or dusky color around the mouth or nose.
+Has a blue or dusky color around the fingernails, mouth, or nose

 Croup can sound frightening.
-But, in many cases, warm, moist air can ease your child’s breathing.
-Follow these steps to help your child’s breathing:
+But in many cases, the following tips can help ease your child's breathing:

 Turn on the hot water in your bathroom shower.

 Keep the door closed, so the room gets steamy.

 Sit with your child in the steam for 15 or 20 minutes.
 Don't leave your child alone.

 If your child wakes up at night, you can take him or her outdoors to breathe in cool night air.
 Make sure to wrap your child in warm clothing or blankets if the weather is chilly.